 Round Up Your Payments

 Round your payment up to the next large number.
-Paying any amount extra each month will help you get your debt paid down faster.
+Paying extra each month will help you get your debt paid down faster.

 Putting It All Together to Pay Off Your Mortgage More Quickly

 If you want to get really aggressive with your mortgage payments, round them up to a higher number and then cut that number in half and pay it bi-weekly.
 Just make sure, though, that your budget can handle these larger payments.
-If you head down this road, you may also want to talk to your lender about creating a safety net to fall back on if you end up taking on more than you can chew.
-You can sometimes do this by officially setting up your mortgage with the lowest payments possible and then signing a voluntary payment option agreement to accelerate your payments.
-In the future, if your finances become strained you can always revert back to a lower amount or the minimum that you're required to pay.
-Also be sure to check that you are allowed to increase your payments.
-With certain types of mortgages there are extra payment restrictions.
+If you head down this road, you may also want to talk to your banker about creating a safety net to fall back on if you end up taking on more than you can chew.
+You can sometimes do this by officially setting up your mortgage with the lowest payments possible and then sign a voluntary payment option agreement to accelerate your payments.
+In the future, if your finances become strained you can always revert back to what you can afford.

 Make Extra Payments on Your Credit Cards, Loan, or Mortgage